 The Best Budget Apple Gaming Phone

-The best budget device is a used iPhone 10 XS Max followed by the updated modern iPhone SE.
+The best budget device is a used iPhone 10 (or 11 when on sale) XS Max followed by the updated modern iPhone SE.
 Both of these devices have enough power to play most modern games.

 I wouldn’t go below an iPhone 10 in regards to wanting to game on iPhones.
 While the iPhone 8 still holds its own, along with the iPhone 7, they are becoming more dated and their batteries are becoming weaker and will eventually lose game support at some point.
 So I’d stick above an iPhone 10.